davidbelfiori/davidbelfiori/README.md

 ## 👨‍💻 About me

-I am a Computer Engineering student passionate about building clean and maintainable software.
+I am a Computer Engineering student with a particular interest in computer networks and database systems.

-My main interests include object-oriented programming, software architecture, design patterns, databases, desktop applications, and Android development.
-I enjoy taking a project from requirements analysis to implementation, with attention to code structure and usability.
+I enjoy understanding how systems communicate, how data is designed, organised, and managed efficiently, and how these aspects come together in real applications.
+I also have a strong interest in software engineering, especially object-oriented programming, software architecture, design patterns, and clean code practices.

 ## 🚀 Featured projects